S.Oppenheim to win back client money in 2011: De Weck

-DAVOS, Switzerland (Reuters) - Deutsche Bank (DBKGn.DE: Quote)'s wealth management head expects the battered Sal.
+DAVOS, Switzerland (Reuters) - Deutsche Bank (DBKGn.DE)'s wealth management head expects the battered Sal.
 Oppenheim franchise, which Deutsche is acquiring, to start winning back new client money in 2011.

 Meanwhile Deutsche Bank's own wealth management division aims to grow its client assets by an annual 10 percent and to double the 29 billion euros assets it manages in Asia over the next three years, Pierre De Weck told Reuters in an interview.